 Although students and employees may also report a Clery Act crime to any faculty member, Standard College prefers crimes to be reported to the following the people listed here.
-The five people listed below are all considered as a Campus Security Authority.
+The people listed below are all considered as a Campus Security Authority.

-Name Title Phone Number Email

-Joy Nosegbe President 703-891-1787, Ext, ijnosegbe@standardcollege.edu

-108

-Heather Ettus Deputy Executive 703-891-1787, Ext, hettus@standardcollege.edu

-Director & Title IX 108

-Coordinator

-Dr. Sakpa Director of 703-891-1787, Ext, samara@standardcollege.edu

-Amara Education 107

-Lisley Anco Compliance and 703-891-1787, Ext, lanco@standardcollege.edu

-Registrar Office 111

-Rufus Nosegbe Operation 703-891-1787, Ext, rnosegbe@standardcollege.edu

-Manager 110
+Name Title Phone Number Email Joy Nosegbe President 703-891-1787, ext., 108 ijnosegbe@standardcollege.edu Heather Ettus Deputy Executive Director & Title IX Coordinator 703-891-1787, ext., 108 hettus@standardcollege.edu Dr. Sakpa Amara Director of Education 703-891-1787, ext., 107 samara@standardcollege.edu Lisley Anco Compliance and Registrar Office 703-891-1787, ext., lanco@standardcollege.edu Rufus Nosegbe Operation Manager 703-891-1787, ext., rnosegbe@standardcollege.edu

 A "Campus security authority" is a Clery Act-specific term.
-Standard College has designated a number of staff members as Campus Security Authority.
-At Standard College, the CSA's are individuals who have significant responsibility for student and campus activities or who have responsibility for campus security but who do not constitute a campus police department or a campus security department.
+Standard College has designated a number of staff as a Campus Security Authority.
+At Standard College, the

+CSA's are individuals who have significant responsibility for student and campus activities or who have responsibility for campus security but who do not constitute a campus police department or a campus security department.

-Standard College does not have a campus police or a security personnel.
+Standard College does not have a campus police or security personnel.
 For this reason, Standard College does not maintain a Daily Log, as defined by the Clery Act.